emmron/47presangular/README.md

-# TrumpTracker
+# AussieCricketPulse

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3 and powers an Australian cricket news dashboard that blends coverage from international tours, domestic leagues, and grassroots pathways.

 ## Development server